Sidawhiz/Competitive-Programming/Standard DP/Knapsack DP/Readme.md

 Can be done by recursion as well

 Idea - Last row of memoised table of subset sum problem is our way of answering

+Subset sum problem - with target sum = sum of array